-PepsiCo is a global food and beverage leader with net revenues of more than $65 billion and a product portfolio including 22 brands that generate more than $1 billion each in annual retail sales.
+PepsiCo is a global food and beverage leader with a product portfolio including 22 brands that generate more than $1 billion each in annual retail sales.
 Our main businesses – Quaker, Tropicana, Gatorade, Frito-Lay and Pepsi-Cola – make hundreds of enjoyable foods and beverages that are loved throughout the world.

 We are focused on delivering sustainable long-term growth while leaving a positive imprint on society and the environment – what we call Performance with Purpose.
 Our focus includes transforming our portfolio and offering healthier options while making our food system more sustainable and communities more prosperous.
 In doing so we believe we will pave the way for PepsiCo’s future growth and help others thrive.

 At PepsiCo, we believe our continued success depends on a diverse workforce and inclusive culture.
 Our teams reflect the diversity of our communities and consumers.
 And inclusion is a way of life.
 In an ever-changing environment, we know that creativity from individuals with varied backgrounds and experiences is critical.